e-m-wilson/SNOW/Week_4/Project2.md

 - In your own words, write a short paragraph explaining the purpose of the Security Center and the Shared Responsibility Model.

+## Data Migration & Integration

+### Challenge 1 - Update Set

+- All of the challenges in this section should be bundled into a new update set
+- Ensure only changes from this section are a part of the update set
+- After you are finished, complete the update set and make it availble for remote import

+### Challenge 2 - UI Policy

+- We need to make sure high priority incidents are routed to the correct team immediately
+- Ensure that the assignemnt group is mandatory when the priority is high

+### Challenge 3 - Data Policy

+- We need to ensure data integrity for our 'Student' records
+- Create an email field on 'Student' if not already present
+- Ensure that both the 'Name' and 'Email' fields are made mandatory both on client & server

+### Challenge 4 - UI Action

+- Users should be able to quickly create delivery records from the capability list
+- We should be able to right-click on a single delivery in the list, and then select 'Create Related Delivery' to create a delivery record and automatically associate it with the capability

+### Challenge 5 -